I Have Nothing: Polls and rankings

-In 2022, The Guardian ranked it number one in their list of Houston's greatest songs, writing that besides it being overshadowed by the commercial success of "I Will Always Love You" that it was "the Whitney Houston power ballad to end all Whitney Houston power ballads, a five-minute-long emotional rollercoaster ride that surges from gentle pleading to full-on hell-hath-no-fury anger... with all the vocal trimmings thrown in", further adding, "in lesser hands [the song] would just sound histrionic, but Houston’s vocal makes it utterly gripping and believable – an alchemist at work."
+In 2022, The Guardian ranked it number one in their list of Houston's greatest songs, writing that besides it being overshadowed by the commercial success of "I Will Always Love You" that it was "the Whitney Houston power ballad to end all Whitney Houston power ballads, a five-minute-long emotional rollercoaster ride that surges from gentle pleading to full-on hell-hath-no-fury anger... with all the vocal trimmings thrown in", further adding, "in lesser hands [the song] would just sound histrionic, but Houston's vocal makes it utterly gripping and believable – an alchemist at work."
 During the same year, Parade magazine voted the song as the sixth best of her songs.
 In February 2023, USA Today voted the song Houston's eighth best song, comparing the chorus to the Dreamgirls hit, "And I Am Telling You I'm Not Going".
 In 2024, Entertainment Weekly ranked it number 7 in their list of 25 best Whitney Houston songs.
 In the same year, Smooth Radio voted the ballad the 50th greatest movie song of all time.
-In February 2025, Billboard magazine ranked it number six in their list of "Top 100 Breakup Songs of All Time", naming it "one of Houston's most stunning vocal performances."
+In February 2025, Billboard magazine ranked it number six in their list of "Top 100 Breakup Songs of All Time", naming it "one of Houston's most stunning vocal performances", adding that the song "is the epitome of continuing to fight for something long after it’s already over."
+Paste ranked the song fifth place in its list of "The 50 Best Original Songs Written for Films", writing that the ballad helped Houston to "[make] sure to flaunt her talents on the unforgettable soundtrack with some of the best work of her career."
+In 2026, Essence magazine ranked the song the third greatest R&B song of all time, only behind "Can We Talk" by Tevin Campbell and "As" by Stevie Wonder.